Folium Systems

 Risk heat map

-Different AI work deserves different gates.
+Different AI work deserves different review depth.

 Low